Companies that use Bombora

 A salesperson should understand that Bombora's typical customer is a growth-stage or mature B2B company that depends on precise audience targeting and intent data to drive their business model.
 These companies already have established market positions and significant customer bases.
 They're not experimenting with their first marketing technology.
 They need solutions that integrate with existing systems and deliver measurable ROI at scale.
 They value data accuracy, reliability, and proven results over cutting-edge innovation for its own sake.

-Based on an analysis of job postings that mention Bombora
+Source: Analysis of 100 job postings that mention Bombora

 Job titles that mention Bombora